 The southeasterly jet becomes the conveyor belt for frequent rain and thunder events leading to above normal rainfall across much of the Great Lakes, Midwest and Ohio Valley.
 This also leads to more frequent periods of below normal temperatures.

-The average high temperature in Cleveland from July 15th to July 31st is closing in on the coolest (avg high temperatures) second-half-of-July stretch since 1925!
+The average high temperature in Cleveland from July 15th to July 31st was the the second coolest on record!

 So the warmer Gulf of Alaska water and the drought out west have significantly boosted the high pressure ridge out west which is reinforcing the trough/cool pattern further east across the midwest and Ohio Valley.
 This is not a complete list of the drivers of this summer pattern.
 The weak El Nino, which garnered a lot of attention during the spring, has had an influence too but not to a major degree.
 The weak El Nino will factor into our winter outlook which I'll talk about in the fall.
 Let me know of any other major contributors that I've missed.